Smallibs/pilin/README.md

 - Either,
 - List,
 - Continuation,
+- Reader,
+- Writer,
-- Reader and
+- State,
-- Writer.
+- Freer.

 Since Kotlin has colored functions, the design has been done with only suspended functions.
 In this approach `suspend` does not mean functions interacting with the subsystem i.e. no relationship with IO for instance.